hongjuan-lgtm/Longitudinal-relationship-between-the-neural-basis-of-semantic-processing-and-word-reading-skills/first_level/README.md

 # First-level analysis

-This directory contains the original MATLAB workflow used for participant-level analysis of the fMRI meaning-judgment task.
+This directory contains the original MATLAB workflow used for first level analysis of the fMRI task.

 ## Files